comparison

 FAQ

-Do comparison help plantar fasciitis?
+Do shoes help plantar fasciitis?

 They can help by improving support, cushioning, or compression, but the best fit depends on how and when your pain shows up.

-Can I use comparison all day?
+Can I use shoes all day?

 Usually yes if the fit is comfortable, but start with shorter wear windows if support or compression feels unusually aggressive.